andreknieriem/simplelightbox/README.md

 Touch-friendly image lightbox for mobile and desktop

 ### Features
-* responsive
+* Responsive
-* touchfriendly
+* Touch friendly
-* swipe gestures for next/previous image
+* Swipe gestures for next/previous image
-* easy to install, easy to use
+* Easy to install, easy to use
-* minimalistic
+* Minimalistic
 * Only some css is included.
 You can change the style like you want!
-* lots of options
+* Lots of options
-* preloading next and previous image
+* Preloading next and previous image
 * Android, iOs and Windows phone support
 * CSS3 Transitions with fallback for older browsers
 * Works in every modern Browser, even in IE 11
-* Can use jQuery 1.x,2.x and 3.x, but don't need
+* Can use jQuery 1.x, 2.x and 3.x.
+This is not required.
 * Keyboard support
 * Pinch to zoom
 * Double-tap to zoom